raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

 ## Revoke the Credential and Send Another Proof Request

-If you have enabled revocation, you can try revoking the credential pending publication (`faber` options `4` and `5`).
-For the revocation step, You will need the revocation registry identifier and the credential revocation identifier (which is 1 for the first credential you issued), as the Faber agent logged them to the console at credential issue.
+If you have enabled revocation, you can try revoking the credential pending publication (`journalist` options `4` and `5`).
+For the revocation step, You will need the revocation registry identifier and the credential revocation identifier (which is 1 for the first credential you issued), as the Journalist agent logged them to the console at credential issue.

 Once that is done, try sending another proof request and see what happens!
 Experiment with immediate and pending publication.
 Note that immediate publication also publishes any pending revocations on its revocation registry.